 Each and every piece has been personally and carefully selected, based on 45 years of experience buying Antique rugs.
 I only buy exceptional pieces in perfect or near perfect condition, preferably untouched by restoration, alterations, heavy wear, artificial "antique wash" treatments or any other interference that would negatively effect value.

-The quality must be top end, as must be artistic merit, visual appeal and relative rarity within its group.
+The quality must be top end, as must be artistic merit, visual appeal and, ideally, a degree of relative rarity within its group.

 The various tribal groups generally placed under the umbrella name of "Baluch" mainly produced small, oblong rugs, either of "Mihrab" (prayer rug) design or a variety of all-over, abstract field arrangements.
 Long and wide pieces were less common and to find an example like this, in virtually pristine order with full pile, original ends and sidecors, is an achievement.
 Most antique Baluch pieces were often destroyed by neglect and not considered of much value until recently - now they are much sought after by decorators and collectors alike, because of their sombre colourings and easy to place, rhythmic all-over designs.